ChallahBack83/kickstarter-analysis/README Kickstarter Challenge.md

 - What can you conclude about the Outcomes based on Goals?

     - Kickstarter campaigns for plays with goals of no more than $4999 have a higher chance of being fully funded.
-        - Therefore, if our client sets a goal of no more than $4999, her campaign has a better chance of succeeding.
+       -Therefore, if our client sets a goal of no more than $4999, her campaign has a better chance of succeeding.

 - What are some limitations of this dataset?